Baked Sweet Potato

 - Sweet Potato Soup

-It’s easy to bake sweet potatoes (especially after you’ve done it a few times).
-But if they’re new to you, I’ve got a step-by-step tutorial video to walk you through the process.
+It’s super easy to bake sweet potatoes.
+But if they’re new to you, I’ve got a step-by-step video to walk you through the process.
 Give it a watch below!

 - 4 sweet potatoes